 A STA shall determine a local maximum transmit power for the current channel by selecting the minimum of the following:

-— Unless the STA is a VHT STA and has received a VHT Transmit Power Envelope element and an Extended Power Constraint element for a channel width of 20 and 40 MHz, Aany local maximum transmit power received in the combination of a Country element and a Power Constraint element from the AP in its BSS, PCP in its PBSS(11ad), another STA in its IBSS, or a neighbor peer mesh STA in its MBSS and,
+— Unless the STA is a VHT STA and has received a VHT Transmit Power Envelope element for a channel width of 20 and 40 MHz, Aany local maximum transmit power received in the combination of a Country element and a Power Constraint element from the AP in its BSS, PCP in its PBSS(11ad), another STA in its IBSS, or a neighbor peer mesh STA in its MBSS and,

-— Any local maximum transmit power received in the combination of a VHT Transmit Power Envelope element and an Extended Power Constraint element from the AP in its BSS, another STA in its IBSS, or a neighbor peer mesh STA in its MBSS,(#4679) and
+— Any local maximum transmit power received in a VHT Transmit Power Envelope element from the AP in its BSS, another STA in its IBSS, or a neighbor peer mesh STA in its MBSS,(#4679) and

 — Any local maximum transmit power for the channel regulatory domain known by the STA from other sources.

-The Local Power Constraint field of any transmitted Power Constraint element and Extended Power Constraint element shall be set to a value that allows the mitigation requirements to be satisfied in the current channel.
+The Local Power Constraint field of any transmitted Power Constraint element and each Local Maximum Transmit Power for X MHz field (where X = 20, 40, 80 or 160/80+80) in the VHT Transmit Power Envelope element shall be set to a value that allows the mitigation requirements to be satisfied in the current channel.

+A STA that transmits a VHT Transmit Power Envelope element shall set the Local Maximum Transmit Power Units Interpretation subfield in the Transmit Power Information field to an allowed value as defined in Annex E.

 Change the 6th paragraph as follows: